 Community Choice Aggregation (CCA) is a program by which a town, group of towns, or city, buys bulk power on behalf of residents and businesses, while still receiving distribution services from the existing utility.
-It’s a concept that was first implemented in Massachusetts in 1997 and has now been adopted by eight other states, including many of Connecticut’s neighbors (NJ, NY, RI, MA, and NH).
+It’s a concept that was first implemented in Massachusetts in 1997 and has now been authorized in nine other states, including many of Connecticut’s neighbors (NJ, NY, RI, MA, and NH).
 With community input, a CCA develops a plan that can result in residents saving money and increasing the renewable energy content of their electricity.
 More proactive CCAs have become important players in developing local energy efficiency programs and helping organize financing for renewable energy projects.

 For more information and to schedule a presentation on CCA, please email CCAConnecticut@gmail.com, to reach Peter Millman, Dan Knudsen, and Michael Uhl.